navidrome/website/content/en/docs/usage/library/artwork.md

 ## Troubleshooting

-When artwork is wrong or missing, the `navidrome artwork` [CLI commands](/docs/usage/admin/cli/#artwork) report what actually happened. `artwork explain` shows the priority chain recorded for a single item: which candidate won and why the others lost — including whether a file was absent or present but unreadable. `artwork status` shows the queue, how many items have no image, and whether the artwork configuration changed since the library was last resolved.
+When artwork is wrong or missing, the `navidrome artwork` [CLI commands](/docs/usage/admin/cli/#artwork) show what happened. `artwork explain` prints the priority chain recorded for one item.
+It shows which candidate won, why the others lost, and whether a file was missing or present but unreadable.
+`artwork status` shows the queue, how many items have no image, and whether artwork settings changed since the last full reprocess.

-Navidrome does not retry missing artwork on its own, and it does not re-resolve existing artwork when you change an artwork setting.
-Use `navidrome artwork reprocess` to do either (for example, `--source absent` to retry missing artwork, or `--all` to apply a setting change).
-For a single album or artist, admins can also use **Refresh Metadata** in its context menu.
+Navidrome doesn't retry missing artwork by itself.
+Changing an artwork setting doesn't update artwork that is already stored, either. `navidrome artwork reprocess` handles both.
+Use `--source absent` to retry missing artwork, or `--all` to apply a setting change.
+For a single album or artist, admins can use **Refresh Metadata** in its context menu.

 [advanced-configuration]: /docs/usage/configuration/options/#advanced-configuration